emilnazarli/portfolio_management/README.md

 6. To create a function to see visually price change as a graph.

 7. To find simple daily returns by using the percentage change function for the data.
 8. To find a correlation (Correlation is a mathematical term used to find a change in one variable leads to change in another variable and changes between -1 and 1.
 1 is positive corr , if one variable increases another variable increase.
 Negative corr (-1) - one increases - another decrease.) and print it
 9. Find the covariance matrix for daily simple returns which means how stocks move together and print it.
 10. In this step, I calculated variance or other words risk.
 (Variance is used in finance to find risk.
 It used to find spread between prices.
 If Variance is high it means high risk, higher return, and higher volatility and if a variance is low then low risk, lower return, and lower volatility.)
 11. To find a standard deviation or square-root of the variance is called volatility.
 In our case, less risky asset in our data is Microsoft (0.017317) and higher risk asset is General Electronics(0.021942) (as explained 10.)
 12. To create a graph for daily simple returns and volatility.
 13. And this step I found expected returns by finding the mean of daily simple returns.
 As we see again higher performance for expected returns showed by Microsoft (0.001213) and the lowest by General Electronics (-0.000630).
 14. By using expected returns according to weights of companies( each of the 25%) I found daily expected portfolio return (0.00030603649528441643)
 15. To find annual return we need to multiply daily returns to annual trading days(253) which is in our portfolio annual return is 0.07742723330695736.
 It means our investment gives about 7.74% annual return.
 16. Create a function to find cumulative returns by numpy.cumprod() function and print it 17.To create a graph for cumulative daily simple returns Result

-As we see from the cumulative returns bar chart&#39;s highest performance made by Microsoft over our portfolio .if we invested Microsoft on 01.01.2015 and sold it in 2020 we could make 4 times more in our investment.
-On the other hand, the lowest performance made by General Electronics (decrease).
+As we see from the cumulative returns bar chart&#39;s highest performance made by Microsoft over our portfolio.
+If we invested Microsoft on 01.01.2015 and sold it in 2020 we could make gain in our investment.
+On the other hand, the lowest performance made by General Electronics.